trustoverip/ctwg-main-glossary/spec/terms_and_definitions.md

 [[def: holder binding]]:
-~ The process of creating and verifying a relationship between the [holder](#holder-of-a-claim-or-credential) of a [digital wallet](#digital-wallet) and the wallet itself.
+~ The process of creating and verifying a relationship between the [[ref: holder]] of a [[ref: digital wallet]] and the wallet itself.
 Holder binding is related to but NOT the same as subject binding.

 [[def: host]]:
-~ A host is any hardware device that has the capability of permitting access to a network via a user interface, specialized software, [network address](#network-address), [protocol stack](#protocol-stack), or any other means.
+~ A host is any hardware device that has the capability of permitting access to a network via a user interface, specialized software, [[ref: network address]], [[ref: protocol stack]], or any other means.
 Some examples include, but are not limited to, computers, personal electronic devices, thin clients, and multi-functional devices.

 ~ Source: [NIST-CSRC](https://csrc.nist.gov/glossary/term/host).